1 Introduction

 The place where they were abducted is thought to be Anthedon, not Sicyon.
 [27]

-At that time, Schoinos, founded by Schoenus, son of Athamas, was located about 12 km north-northeast of Thebes, and Anthedon was located about 12 km further northeast near the coast.
-[26]
+At that time, Schoinos, founded by Schoenus, son of Athamas, was located about 12 km north-northeast of Thebes, and Anthedon was located about 12 km further northeast from there, near the coast.
+[28]

 Schoenus, son of Athamas, was a cousin of Aloeus, son of Aloeus, son of Sisyphus.
 [29]